spaced-out-thoughts-dev-foundation/digicus/TECHNICAL_ARCHITECTURE.md

 ### Digit

-The Digicus compiler (*digit*) is a Ruby gem which provides transcompilation from block-based contracts to and from the SDF maintained Soroban Rust SDK.
-It does so via the following pipelines (where `.dtr` stands for `digicus textural representation`):
+The Digicus compiler (*digit*) is a Ruby gem which provides transcompilation from block-based contracts to and from the Soroban SDKs.
+For starters, we'll be supporting the SDF maintained Rust SDK.

+Digit accomplishes this via the following pipelines (where `.dtr` stands for `digicus textural representation`):

 1. **[To Contract]**: block-based contract --> `.dtr` file --> `.rs`
 2. **[From Contract]**: `.rs` --> `.dtr` --> block-based contract